emmercm/www/src/blog/undoing-a-git-commit.md

 ---

 title: Undoing a Git Commit
-date: 2030-01-01
+date: 2020-12-04T03:22:00
 tags:
 - git
+- github

 ---

 Complicated Git operations are hard to remember and are full of landmines - here's a short guide on how to undo any Git commit.

-Why would you want to undo a commit?
-There's a number of reasons:
+First, why would you want to undo a commit?
+There are a number of reasons:

 - Fixing a typo in a commit message
-- Adding additional changes to a commit
+- Adding additional changes forgotten in a commit
 - Removing committed secrets

 ## Example project

-Here's an example project with its commits:
+Here's an example project with 3 commits since cloning:

 ```shell
 $ git reflog